chrishavlin/chrishavlin.github.io/content/post/to_web_mercator_1.md

 title: "So you want to plot a global geoTIFF in web mercator..."
 date: 2022-11-10T17:13:08-06:00
 draft: false
+tags: ["code", "geodata"]
+categories: ["tutorials"]
 ---

 Need to go from epsg:4326 to web mercator and you're a bit of a GIS n00b like me?
 Read on!

 This week I found myself in the following situation: I had a geoTIFF of a NASA data product and I needed to get that geoTIFF into a web-ready format.
 The main trickiness here was that the geoTIFF was a global image in a standard epsg:4326 cooredinate reference systems and most web-app mapping tools work in a web mercator projection (epsg:3857).
 And while I remembered that web mercator isn't great near the poles, I didn't realize just **how** bad it was...

 In this post, I'll walk through the problem of re-projection, first showing you what not to do (and why it's bad) before showing you a nice way to re-project a geoTIFF and save off a bitmap image.

 For other mapping-related work, I've used the `rasterio` python package and found it generally a great tool, and so that's what I'll be using here.

 ### Packages